decatile/yac/README.md

 ### Error Handling

-NeLang provides detailed error messages that help identify and fix issues in your code:
+Yac provides detailed error messages that help identify and fix issues in your code:

 ```
 > 10 / 0